 The past two years have changed the world.
 In particular, they’ve changed how we interact, interface, and connect with those around us.
 The pandemic has challenged our personal lives and shifted (maybe forever) the ways companies do business.
 It’s also changed how we recruit and hire.

-2020 has changed the world, particularly how we interact, interface, and connect with those around us.
-The pandemic has challenged our personal lives and has forever changed the ways companies do business−including hiring.
-The disruption has dramatically impacted employment and has forced companies to reevaluate not only when and why to hire someone, but also how to hire someone.
+The disruption has dramatically impacted employment and has forced companies to reevaluate not only when and why they hire someone, but also how to hire someone.

-As the hiring process becomes truly virtual and more employees begin to work remotely, we and other organizations have moved in the direction of video interviewing.
-On one hand, it’s nice to be in the comfort of your own home, but on the other hand, you are not able to build rapport in an in-person meeting.
+As the hiring process becomes increasingly virtual and more employees begin to work remotely, Vaco and other organizations have moved towards virtual interviewing.
+On one hand, it’s nice to be in the comfort of your own home during a stressful interview.
+On the other hand, it’s much harder to build the same rapport that’s possible with an in-person meeting.

-Let’s make the best of the situation!
-Now is the time to ensure you present yourself in a professional light and stand out among the other candidates during the virtual interview process.
+If you’re in the midst of a job hunt, now is the time to get educated on the specifics of virtual interviews–so you can present yourself in the best professional light and stand out among other candidates throughout the interview process.

-In 2020, I have completed dozens of video interviews, and despite the awareness and commonality of the practice now, I am still staggered at how many people make basic mistakes during the interview.
-This can range from dogs barking, to the webcam not being framed correctly, to the half glass of wine partially showing on the desk.
+In 2020, we have completed dozens of video interviews, and despite the general awareness and commonality of the practice, many candidates still make basic mistakes during virtual interviews.
+These mistakes range from dogs barking to poor webcam framing to the half glass of wine sitting in plain view on the corner of the desk.